-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here PetitesBullesdAilleurs.fr
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 A tuk-tuk and two ladies

-We love it, call ourselves "Lady".
-But we decline each time the proposal, since we have ours, of tuk-tuk driver.
-His name is Krey, he's the one who picked us up at the airport and wandered us for three days, among the temples of Angkor.
+We love it, call ourselves "lady".
+But we decline each time the proposal, because we have our own tuk-tuk driver.
+His name is Krey, he is the one who came to pick us up at the airport and who took us for three days among the temples of Angkor.

-While visiting, he takes a nap.
+While we visit, he takes a nap.

-Practice, the tuk-tuk!
+Practice the tuk-tuk!

 Advantage of the tuk-tuk ride, hair in the wind: it provides quick drying and natural refreshment to the lady who sweated profusely on the steep stairs of the famous Khmer "temple-mountains", overheated by the Cambodian sun.

 And then, it allows us to enjoy the landscape at a moderate speed, to see all these small street scenes typical of the life in Asia: street vendors pushing their carts, kids in uniforms coming back from school on their bicycles, stalls and stores coming alive along the road.
 There are also all these motorcycles overloaded with various goods that we cross, sometimes a team of cows or a cargo of monks in a van, all between two big VIP buses of tourists...